KDE/digikam-doc/image_editor/colors_tools.rst

 The tool settings are listed below:

-    - A Hue / Saturation color map to select visualy the respective primary color to adjust.
+    - A Hue / Saturation color map to select visually the respective primary color to adjust.
 Just move and click with the mouse to set **Hue** and **Saturation** values in sliders below the map.

     - **Hue**: The slider allow you to select a hue in the color circle (-180, 180).